 - There’s no reason to overwhelm yourself.
 It’s better to trade some trades or pairs really well than to take on too much and trade poorly.

-- Whenever trading more than one pair at once, be aware of correlation!
-Highly correlated trades increase risk, while inversely correlated trades may reduce profit potential.
+- Whenever trading more than one pair at once, be aware of the correlation!
+Highly correlated trades increase risk, while inversely correlated trades may reduce profit potential if taking these trades at the same time.

 New to forex?
 I created a comprehensive Forex Intro course that gives you an overview of this market, helping you to determine if it is right for you and which style of trading suits your personality.